Pennsylvania Waterfalls: Visiting Wild Creek Falls in Beltzville State Park

 If you follow the trail a bit further, you can get to a nice vantage point looking out over Wild Creek Falls.

 Wild Creek Falls is probably only about 12-15 feet in height.
-However, it has a unique look with the water splitting into two separate falls around a large rock.
+However, it has a unique look with the water splitting into two separate falls around a large rock that makes it one of the region’s most beautiful waterfalls.
 The only real issue with this waterfall is that while there are several vantage points from which to see it, all offer some sort of obstruction that make getting a perfect view difficult.
 Still, it’s an incredibly scenic spot.

 The Falls Trail continues to make a short loop through the forest and back to the bridge over Wild Creek.
 However, I’ve never taken it past the waterfall, so I can’t comment on the trail itself.
 Instead, I’ve always headed back to the way I came.